 In northern climates seeding Eco-Lawn in late season (dormant seeding) can be done very successfully.
 Careful soil preparation, weed control and good timing are essential with dormant fall plantings.
 The seeds should be planted in the late fall or early winter after a couple of hard frosts but before the ground is frozen.
 Seed planted in late October through December will germinate early the following spring.
 If there is any chance of erosion, a dormant seeding is not recommended.
 Planted in fall, your new lawn will grow rapidly the following spring.

-Please note that if you experience drought conditions in the first year, you will need to water your new lawn during the first season of growth.
-Once Eco-Lawn has gone through a full season, your watering regime can be reduced.
+Please note that if you experience drought conditions in the first year, you will need to water your new Eco-Lawn during the first season of growth.
+Once Eco-Lawn has gone through a full season, your watering regime will change dramatically.
+In hot, dry climates such as parts of California or Texas your watering will be cut back by 75% over that of traditional, shallow rooted turfs.
 In most parts of North America your established Eco-Lawn will require no watering except in extreme drought conditions.
-In hot, dry climates watering will be reduced 75% compared to traditional, shallow turfs.

 Maintaining your Eco-Lawn: